EnriqueKhai/Kevlar2/README.md

 50
 ```

-Here, we are telling Kevlar2 that our new language is
+First, we are tell Kevlar2 that our new language is
-called "TypeScript", and its files end with ".ts".
+called "TypeScript", and that its files end with ".ts".

-We then specify that TypeScript files require compilation
+Next, we specify that TypeScript files require compilation
-and can be compiled with the `tsc <FILENAME>.ts` command.
+by giving it a compile command: `tsc <FILENAME>.ts`.

-Note that the above command creates a JavaScript file.
+Note that this compile command creates a JavaScript file.
 Lastly, we tell Kevlar2 that our source file can be run
 using the `node <FILENAME>.js` command.